Three-Pillar Regenerative Framework

 - Objective: attenuation of progression, function stabilization

-Individualized physical therapy protocol focusing on systemic strength, endurance, and functional capacity.
+Individualized physical therapy framework focusing on systemic strength, endurance, and functional capacity.
 The program targets peripheral muscle groups to reduce overall fatigue and improve the ability to perform daily activities.

 - Peripheral muscle strengthening (upper/lower extremities)